Ethics Statement

 Reviews are expected to be professional, honest, courteous, prompt, and constructive.
 A good review includes the following inputs from the reviewers:

-• • identify and comment on major strengths and weaknesses of the experimental design and characterization
+• Identify and comment on the major strengths and weaknesses of the experimental design and characterization.

-• • comment accurately and constructively on the quality of the Author’s interpretation of the data, including acknowledgment of its
+• Comment accurately and constructively on the quality of the authors’ interpretation of the data, including acknowledgment of its limitations.

-• • comment on major strengths and weaknesses of the manuscript, independent of the design, methodology, results, and interpretation of the
+• Comment on the major strengths and weaknesses of the manuscript, independent of the design, methodology, results, and interpretation of the study.

-• • comment on any ethical concerns raised by the study, or any possible evidence of substandard scientific
+• Comment on any ethical concerns raised by the study, or any possible evidence of substandard scientific practice.

-• • provide the Authors with useful suggestions to improve the comments should be constructive and Personal comments regarding the Authors is not permitted.
+• Provide the authors with useful suggestions to improve the manuscript.
+Comments should be constructive and professional.
+Personal comments regarding the authors are not permitted.

-• ◊ Return to the Authors for major modifications, Authors to revise & resubmit for another round of reviews depending on the request of the reviewers;
+• Return to the authors for major modifications, requiring the authors to revise and resubmit the manuscript for another round of reviews, depending on the reviewers’ recommendations;

-• ◊ Reject, with encouragement for resubmission; reasons for rejection must be given by the Editor-in-Chief
+• Reject, with encouragement for resubmission; reasons for rejection must be provided by the Editor-in-Chief;

-• ◊ Reject Outright, typically on grounds of specialist interest, lack of novelty, insufficient conceptual advance or major technical and/or interpretational problems, or if the work constitutes any unethical publishing behavior.
-The Editor-in-Chief must give the reasons for
+• Reject outright, typically on the grounds of limited specialist interest, lack of novelty, insufficient conceptual advancement, major technical and/or interpretational problems, or unethical publishing behavior.
+The Editor-in-Chief must provide the reasons for rejection.

 Reviewers can recommend for particular course of action.
 However, the Editor-in-Chief may have to make a decision based on conflicting advice from different reviewers.
 The most useful reports, therefore, provide the Editor-in-Chief with the information on which a decision should be based.